ChrisCavs/bounds.js/README.md

 boundary.watch(img, onImgEnter, onImgLeave)
 ```

 The `watch` method *will return a data object with the assigned properties*.
 These properties can be mutated.
-For exmaple, assuming we had the same methods as above:
+For example, assuming we had the same methods as above:

 ```es6
 // you can choose to not initially provide callbacks